orb-community/pktvisor/README.md

       -p PORT               Run webserver on the given port [default: 10853] --admin-api           Enable admin REST API giving complete control plane functionality [default: false] When not specified, the exposed API is read-only access to summarized metrics.
-                            When specified, write access is tls_enabled for all modules.
+                            When specified, write access is enabled for all modules.
       -d                    Daemonize; fork and continue running in the background [default: false] -h --help             Show this screen
       -v                    Verbose log output